iamsuryasonar/webdev-notes/React.md

 ```

 * Functional Components:

 Functional components are simpler and more lightweight than class components.
 They are JavaScript functions that accept props as arguments and return React elements.
-Functional components do not have their own state or lifecycle methods but are commonly used for presenting UI elements based on props.
+Functional components did not have their own state or lifecycle methods but were commonly used for presenting UI elements based on props.

+With the introduction of React Hooks, functional components can now manage local state and lifecycle aspects as well, making them more powerful and capable of handling complex logic that was previously exclusive to class components.
+Functional components are preferred for simpler components, while class components are still useful for more complex components that require state management and lifecycle methods.

 Example of a functional component: